gatling/frontline-doc/content/reference/current/plugins/bamboo/index.md

 ---
 title: "Bamboo Plugin"
-description: "Learn how to configure the FrontLine Bamboo plugin and run your simulations."
+description: "Learn how to configure the Gatling Enterprise Bamboo plugin and run your simulations."
-lead: "Run your FrontLine simulations from your Bamboo CI."
+lead: "Run your Gatling Enterprise simulations from your Bamboo CI."
 date: 2021-03-08T13:49:49+01:00
 lastmod: 2021-03-08T13:49:49+01:00
 weight: 50030